 Lake Chala Day Trip

 A crater lake in a caldera at the border between Tanzania and Kenya and 52 km from Moshi town, Lake Chala was measured at a depth of 95 meters, which makes it deeper than famous Lake Victoria.
-Filled and drained by underground waters, the lake ranges in color from deep blue to turquoise and green.
+Filled and drained by underground waters, the lake ranges in color from deep blue green - at the moment more green because of a lot of algae.
 Take a walk down the 100m deep crater rim to the lake shore and cool your feet at the water's edge among the rocks as you watch the water ripple peacefully through the lake in shimmering delight.

 What to do in Lake Chala